wilsonte-umich/wilsonte-umich.github.io/content/_projects/Molecular_Diagnostics.md

 #### Overview

 Molecular Diagnostics, or Molecular Genetic Pathology (MGP), is the application of RNA and DNA-based analysis methods for the diagnosis, prognosis and therapeutic stratification of human diseases.
-MGP is a subtype of the discipline of Clinical Pathology, i.e., Laboratory Medicine.
+MGP is a subtype of the discipline of Clinical Pathology, _i.e._, Laboratory Medicine.

-Dr. Wilson in Associate Director of the Molecular Diagnostics Laboratory at Michigan Medicine where his main activity is in the genetic analysis of human cancers.
+Dr. Wilson is Associate Director of the Molecular Diagnostics Laboratory at Michigan Medicine where his main activity is in the genetic analysis of human cancers.

 #### Learn more